 Gala Mukomolova earned an MFA from the University of Michigan.
-Her poetry and essays have appeared in POETRY, PEN America, the Billfold, and elsewhere.
-In 2016 Mukomolova won the Discovery Poetry Prize.
-Gala writes astrology-inspired love letters under the name Galactic Rabbit.
+She is the author of the chapbook One Above One Below: Positions & Lamentations (YesYes Books 2018), and her poetry and essays have appeared in POETRY, PEN America, the Billfold, and elsewhere.
+In 2016 Gala won the Discovery Poetry Prize.
+She writes astrology-inspired love letters under the name Galactic Rabbit.

 Thanks to a 2013 ADA Access Improvement Grant administered by VSA Minnesota for the Metropolitan Regional Arts Council, this title is also formatted for screen readers which make text accessible to the blind and visually impaired.
 To purchase this title for use with a screen reader please call (612) 338-0125 or email us at email@example.com.

 “Oh, this delicious book, this steamy, soaring documentary fairy tale!
 Mukomolova’s erotic sensibility is refreshingly unmodified by sentimentality—raw, explicit, wounding, a hunger unmitigated by the banalities of love.
 She conjures lush, mythic spaces starring a queer-heroic maiden and an unappeasable witch-crone that are shot through with quotidian, retro-cool references to MySpace, Craigslist Missed Connections, and Lesley Gore’s ‘You Don’t Own Me,’ just as her forms, improvisational, variegated, lacy, cleaved, give way to a prose line as solid as a knife-edge against stone.
 Mukomolova has given us a speaker whose wild embodiment is a revolt against displacement and trauma, who has the bravery to enter the witch’s house without protection and sit down at her table.” —Diane Seuss